michaelcale/books/books/go/0180-error-handling/010-creating-an-error-value.md

 Sometimes you want the error to have an identity so that callers can test if returned error is this specific error.
 You can do it by declaring global variable as `ErrGlobal` in example above.

-One example of such error from standard library is `io.EOF` although usually the naming convetion for such errors is `Err*`.
+One example of such error from standard library is `io.EOF` although usually the naming convention for such errors is `Err*`.

 ## Nil indicates no error